What is Death Valley Camping, Really?

 Why You’ll Love It: This National Park campground puts you in the center of the action.
 You’ll have great mountain views, and even a few shade trees.
 There are a limited amount of RV sites with hookups…most sites are dry camping.

 There’s water available to all onsite, as well as toilets, fire pits and a bathroom sink.
+This is typical for Death Valley Camping.

 From October to April, you can reserve a site in advance.
 During the summer months its first come first served.